(mobile app mockup)

 Spring 2019: Conducted customer interviews, research and built mobile app wireframes

-Summer 2019: Invited by U.S. National Science Foundation to submit an SBIR grant proposal
+Summer 2019: Invited by U.S. National Science Foundation to submit SBIR grant proposal

-Fall 2019: Built a functional prototype on Calendly
+Fall 2019: Built a functional prototype with Calendly + Typeform

 January 2020: Launched prototype with a cohort of local therapists

-February 2020: Held first Candlelit Therapy mental health pop-up event at studio
+February 2020: Held first Candlelit Therapy mental health pop-up event in NYC

 March 2020: Started building custom AI